HugoGranstrom/symbolicnim/README.md

 Note: SymbolicNim's simplification algorithms aren't anything to brag about really so expect that some expressions can look quite ugly and long even though there is a "easy" simplification that could make it neater.

 ## Constants
 Symbolic constants are represented as Nim's stdlib `Rational[int]` from [rationals](https://nim-lang.org/docs/rationals.html).
 Ints and floats are automatically converted to it when entered.
 Hence if you input a float it will be converted to the best matching fraction and the output may look quite ugly.
-If you want to write a fraction exaactly you can use the `//` proc that will create a Rational:
+If you want to write a fraction exactly you can use the `//` proc that will create a Rational:
 ```nim
 let frac = 1 // 3 # exactly 1 / 3 and not 0.3333333333332 or something.
 ```